noir-lang/noir/acvm-repo/acir/acir_docs.md

 Finally, some opcodes will have a predicate, whose value is 0 or 1.
 Its purpose is to nullify the opcode when the value is 0, so that it has no effect.
 Note that removing the opcode is not a solution because this modifies the circuit (the circuit being mainly the list of the opcodes).

-*Remark*: Opcodes operate on witnesses, but we will see that some opcode work on Arithmetic expressions of witnesses.
-We call an arithmetic expression a linear combination of witnesses and/or products of two witnesses (and also a constant term).
-A single witness is a (simple) arithmetic expression, and conversly, an arithmetic expression can be turned into a single witness using an arithmetic opcode (see below).
-So basically, using witnesses or arithmetic expressions is equivalent, but the latter can avoid the creation of witness in some cases.
+*Remark*: Opcodes operate on witnesses, but we will see that some opcode work on expressions of witnesses.
+We call an expression a linear combination of witnesses and/or products of two witnesses (and also a constant term).
+A single witness is a (simple) expression, and conversely, an  expression can be turned into a single witness using an assert zero opcode (see below).
+So basically, using witnesses or expressions is equivalent, but the latter can avoid the creation of witness in some cases.

-### Arithmetic opcode
+### AssertZero opcode
-An arithmetic opcode adds the constraint that P(w) = 0, where w=(w_1,..w_n) is a tuple of n witnesses, and P is a multi-variate polynomial of total degree at most 2.
+An AssertZero opcode adds the constraint that P(w) = 0, where w=(w_1,..w_n) is a tuple of n witnesses, and P is a multi-variate polynomial of total degree at most 2.
 The coefficients ${q_M}_{i,j}, q_i,q_c$ of the polynomial are known values which define the opcode.
-A general expression of arithmetic opcode is the following: $\sum_{i,j} {q_M}_{i,j}w_iw_j + \sum_i q_iw_i +q_c = 0$
+A general expression of assert zero opcode is the following: $\sum_{i,j} {q_M}_{i,j}w_iw_j + \sum_i q_iw_i +q_c = 0$

-An arithmetic opcode can be used to:
+An assert-zero opcode can be used to:
 - **express a constraint** on witnesses; for instance to express that a witness $w$ is a boolean, you can add the opcode:  $w*w-w=0$
 - or, to **compute the value** of an arithmetic operation of some inputs.
 For instance, to multiply two witnesses $x$ and $y$, you would use the opcode $z-x*y=0$, which would constraint $z$ to be $x*y$.